Search

 Once you’ve decided what to delegate, you may start getting the itchy feeling of needing it off your plate yesterday.
 But this next part is the one you can’t rush: the interview and hiring process.

-Take time crafting a job description that lines up with what you need and accurately reflects the working environment of your team.
+Take time crafting a job description that aligns with your needs and accurately reflects your team’s working environment.
 Whether you’re hiring a virtual assistant or an employee, you want to think through your hiring process beforehand and develop it into something that thoroughly vets candidates.

 At Trusty Oak, we hire for values alignment first, and then skillset.
 Here are a few tips for crafting your hiring process:

 • Request a video response from applicants before screening them.
 If you request a short video from the applicant explaining why they’d like to work with you, you’ll learn volumes about the person before you even start the screening and interviewing process.
-You’ll learn if they’ll read through and follow your directions, they are tech-savvy, and/or they’re confident in their communication.
+You’ll learn if they’ll read through and follow your directions if they are tech-savvy, and/or if they’re confident in their communication.

 • Develop interview questions using your core values.
 You want to see whether a candidate resonates with and understands your core values before moving them further along in the process.